-The Rose Theater is proud to be the place where a love of the arts begins.
+For more than 70 years, The Rose Theater has been proud to be the place where a love of the arts begins.
 From the young preschooler seeing her favorite storybook burst to life in vibrant color to the shy student taking his first timid steps on stage and discovering his voice, to the teen intern with dreams of making it on Broadway, a lifelong love of theater starts right here, under the copper domes of The Rose.

 The Rose Theater is home to the Omaha Theater Company – the only resident, touring, professional theater company in Omaha and one of the largest in the country!